kansasgis/NG911/Doc_Online/EnhancementTools.md

 <a name="CalcLabel"></a>
 Running *Calculate Label*:

-1. Open ArcCatalog and navigate to the toolbox called “Kansas NG911 GIS Tools” > “Enhancement Tools” > “Calculate Label”.
+1. Open toolbox and navigate to “Enhancement Tools” > “Calculate Label”.

 2. In the “Feature Class to Receive Label” input box, select the layer (Address Points or Road Centerline, any other layer will